A question frequently asked by GNSS users in the United States is: How do I transform coordinates between the frames defined by NAD83 and ITRFyy?

 Note: A dynamic epoch is used in most cases, since for a transformation from a fixed global datum to a moving continental datum, you would want to apply the full shift due to plate tectonics up to the date of survey.
-To enable a dynamic epoch, leave this checkbox unchecked.

 A fixed transformation epoch would only be used in case of test points (for a specific date), if a GNSS receiver outputs positions on the continental datum for a specific date, or if you specifically require the use a specific date.

 In case this epoch is dynamic, Qinsy (in online mode) will use the middle of the current day (12:00 UTC) to compute new dynamic datum transformation parameters.

 In this example nothing is defined, so a dynamic epoch will be used.

 A decimal year value can be converted from a calendar date using the 'Convert Reference Epoch' option in the Database Setup program.

 GNSS positions are defined in terms of earth centered, earth fixed Cartesian coordinates, X, Y and Z.

 Typically, they are converted into the latitude, longitude and height system, sometimes referred to as a geographic coordinate system.

 Coordinate systems are based on mathematical models of the earth called datums that can be defined globally or for specific regions.

 Over time the models are updated as continents shift and the earth’s surface changes, and hence many revisions of a single datum can exist.